satvikgosai/one-brc-python/README.md

-# The One Billion Row Challenge in Rust
+# The One Billion Row Challenge in Python

 ### Run program
 ```bash